Reinforce Letter Learning with Alphabet Balls

 More than letter learning occurs when your toddler or preschooler plays with Alphabet Balls!
 Additionally, they are developing fine motor skills, hand-eye coordination, gross motor skills, problem-solving, and color recognition.

-When your child plays with purpose, the learning goes much deeper than what’s on the surface, so look for other opportunities to stretch and expand play every day!
+When your child plays purposefully, the learning goes much deeper than what’s on the surface, so look for other opportunities to stretch and expand play daily!

 written by